What is IR35 and what does it mean for contractors?

 Self-employed contractors working through a limited company can benefit from tax advantages, but you must comply with IR35 rules in order to do so lawfully.
 IR35 is in place to make sure that contractors working in the same way as permanent full-time or part-time employees pay the same tax and national insurance as an employee to crack down on tax avoidance.

 In this guide, we’ll answer some of the most frequently asked questions about IR35, such as ‘what is IR35?’, ‘how does IR35 work?’ and ‘who does IR35 affect?’.

 What is IR35?

-Also known as the ‘Intermediaries Legislation’, HMRC defines IR35 as off-payroll working.
-IR35 is shorthand for the UK tax legislation that is designed to identify contractors and businesses who are avoiding paying the appropriate tax by working as ‘disguised’ employees; or, are engaging workers on a self-employed basis to ‘disguise’ their true employment status.
-IR35 was introduced in April 2000 and takes its name from the original press release published by the then Inland Revenue (now HMRC) announcing its creation.
+Also known as the ‘Intermediaries Legislation’, HMRC defines IR35 as off-payroll working. (external link) IR35 is shorthand for the UK tax legislation that is designed to identify contractors and businesses which are avoiding paying the appropriate tax by working as ‘disguised’ employees, or are engaging workers on a self-employed basis to ‘disguise’ their true employment status.
+IR35 was introduced in April 2000 and takes its name from the original press release published by Inland Revenue (now HMRC) announcing its creation.